 Judge Lance Ito

 Lance Ito, the Los Angeles Superior Court judge who presided over the 1995 trial, made the controversial ruling allowing cameras in the courtroom, changing the way future criminal cases in the United States would be covered by the media.

 After the conclusion of Simpson’s eight-month-long trial, Ito continued to serve as a judge in the Los Angeles judicial system, presiding over more than 500 cases before retiring in 2015.

 Kato Kaelin was staying in Simpson’s guest house when the murders occurred, making him one of the prosecution’s key witnesses.
 Kaelin’s California-surfer persona made him one of the most famous faces from the trial.

-Kaelin has since gone on to a few small TV guest spots, a string of reality show appearances and a new sports talk show called “Sports Haters,” which will stream on FilmOn.
+Kaelin has since gone on to a few small TV guest spots, a string of reality show appearances and a sports talk show called “Sports Haters,” which streamed on FilmOn.

 Denise Brown testified extensively about the abuse that her sister, Nicole, suffered at the hands of O.J.
 Simpson.
 She also founded the Nicole Brown Charitable Foundation to support victims of domestic violence.